Wisconsin IRB Consortium (WIC) Reliance Fact Sheet

 Who may qualify to use WIC?

 Researchers affiliated with a WIC institution who are collaborating with investigators at another WIC institution may use WIC.
-All investigators using WIC must comply with WIC Responsibilities for Conduct of the Study.

 What types of studies may qualify for review under the WIC agreement?